 Ownership mentality

-Presenting the Path to value playbook to a panel of Design executives + the entire Design org at IBM’s Quarterly Design Review
+Presenting the my customer acquisition playbook to a panel of design executives at IBM’s Quarterly Design Review

 Teaching Advanced Design Thinking and User Research to graduate students at the University of Texas at Austin